BitCANN/bitcann-contracts/README.md

 #### Who earns from the auction sales?

 Since this is an open protocol, the platform facilitating the interaction can attach their own address to get a percentage of the fee.
-The percentage of the fee is set in the contract parameters of the [DomainFactory](#domainfactory) contract.
+The percentage of the fee is set in the contract parameters of the [Factory](#factory) contract.
 They can choose to get any percentage less than `maxPlatformFeePercentage`.
 Remaining funds are sent to the miners.

-#### Can anyone renounce ownership of a domain?
+#### Can anyone renounce ownership of a name?
-Yes, The owner must call the `burn` function of their respective Domain contract.
-The function will burn the Internal Auth NFT and the External Auth NFT allowing anyone to initiate a new auction for the domain.
-This action will allow anyone to initiate a new auction for the domain and claim for themselves.
+Yes, The owner must call the `burn` function of their respective Name contract.
+The function will burn the Internal Auth NFT and the External Auth NFT allowing anyone to initiate a new auction for the name.
+This action will allow anyone to initiate a new auction for the name and claim for themselves.

 #### What occurs during a ownership renouncement event?
-Each domain contract has an inbuilt function that allows the owner to renounce ownership by burning the internalAuthNFT and externalAuthNFT along with the ownershipNFT.
+Each name contract has an inbuilt function that allows the owner to renounce ownership by burning the internalAuthNFT and externalAuthNFT along with the ownershipNFT.

-This action will allow anyone to initiate a new auction for the domain and claim for themselves.
+This action will allow anyone to initiate a new auction for the name and claim for themselves.

 #### How does ownership transfer work?
-Ownership transfer is simply transferring the ownershipDomainNFT to the new owner.
+Ownership transfer is simply transferring the ownershipNameNFT to the new owner.

 #### How to records managed?
 Record management is done by following [SORTS](https://github.com/BitCANN/sorts) standard

 #### No Renewal or Expiry?
-The protocol uses an activity-based maintenance system to ensure domain upkeep:
+The protocol uses an activity-based maintenance system to ensure name upkeep:

 Owners are required to engage in at least one activity within a specified timeframe, known as `inactivityExpiryTime`, which is determined during the genesis process.